Meet Our Staff

 - and now, performing the development function at TRI – supporting former insiders

-Kristen is particularly interested in using art as a process, for personal and social change and can usually be found exploring new paths, roads, and alleys around town with a plastic camera for experimental film processes.
-In her non-working hours, Kristen likes to adventure with her partner and three year old son.
+Kristen is particularly interested in using art as a process, for personal and social change.
+She can usually be found exploring paths, roads, and alleys around town with a plastic camera in hand.
+Outside of working hours, Kristen likes to adventure with her partner and three year old son.